 Membrane potential (Vm) is the difference in the electrical potential between the interior and exterior of a biological cell.
-Typical value of the membrane potential ranges from -40 mV to -70 mV.
+A typical value of the membrane potential ranges from -40 mV to -70 mV.

 Figure 1.0 shows that the inside of the cell is more negative as compared to the extracellular environment.
 This is because of the permeability of the cell membrane to certain ions.

-The concentration of certain ions in the intracellular and extracellular environment is given in the table below:
+The concentration of certain ions in the intracellular and extracellular environment is listed in the table below:

 Extracellular concentration (mM/L)

 Table 1.0: Concentration of ions across the cell membrane.

 It is evident from Table 1.0 and Figure 1.0 that the inside of the cell is more negative than the outside environment.
 This is due to the presence of more negative ions inside the cell.
 This state is also known as resting membrane potential since there is no active stimulus.